GRK CANADA, LTD., Plaintiff-Appellee, v. UNITED STATES, Defendant-Appellant.

 As an initial matter, our cases do not lead to the conclusion the Court of International Trade inferred that, under the HTSUS, once a provision is regarded as eo nomine because the heading describes goods by their names, use should in no respect be weighed in classifying subject articles.

 Maj.
 Op. at 1358.
 Yet, this is not what the CIT determined.
-To the contrary, the CIT correctly noted that “a use provision implicates a different analytical framework than does an eo nomine provision” and that a use limitation should not be read into an eo nomine provision unless inherent in the provision’s common commercial meaning.
+To the contrary, the CIT correctly noted that “a use provision implicates a different analytical framework than does an eo nomine provision” and that a use limitation should not be read into an eo nomine provision unless inherent in the provisions common commercial meaning.3 Far from holding that use can never be considered, the CIT concluded only that it “cannot support this instance of reading use into an eo nomine tariff provision under the HTSUS.”
+Id. (emphasis added).

 The majority relies on United States v.
-Quon Quon Company for its argument that use may be of “paramount importance” in construing an eo nomine provision.
+Quon Quon Company for its argument that use may be of “paramount importance” in construing an eo nomine provision.6 This reliance is misplaced.
+Quon Quon is a 50-year-old case from the Court of Customs and Patent Appeals (“CCPA“) that was interpreting a provision of the old Tariff Schedule of the United States

-Indeed, the majority’s articulation of when use should be considered in an eo nomine analysis effectively converts eo no-mine provisions into use provisions.
-The majority states that eo nomine provisions may “require an analysis of the intended use of products,” but does not explain when such an analysis is required or even how “intended use” differs from principal use as defined by ARI 1(a).
-Maj.
-Op. at 1358-59.
-In fact, the majority asserts that consideration of use in defining an eo no-mine provision may require reaching the ARIs.
-Maj.
-Op. at 1359 n.
-2. This conclusion is in direct conflict with our prece-dential classification cases, which are minimally addressed by the majority.
+Indeed, the majoritys articulation of when use should be considered in an eo nomine analysis effectively converts eo nomine provisions into use provisions.
+The majority states that eo nomine provisions may “require an analysis of the intended use of products,” but does not explain when such an analysis is required or even how “intended use” differs from principal use as defined by

 II

 The majority further errs by concluding that the common meaning of “other wood screws” and “self-tapping screws” inherently suggests a type of use.
 The majority first weighs that its own understanding of the term “other wood screws” inherently suggests intended use, even “without resort to any extrinsic authority.”
 Maj.
-Op. at 1859-60.
-But tariff classification is not patent claim construction, and “extrinsic authority” is often necessary in tariff classification cases to divine a term’s common meaning.
+Op. at 1359-60.
+But tariff classification is not patent claim construction, and “extrinsic authority” is often necessary in tariff classification cases to divine a terms common meaning.15 While precedent allows us to rely to some extent on our own understanding of the term,16 we cannot ignore objective evidence showing that the terms common meaning does not comport with our own unaided understanding.

 The relevant industry and lexicographic sources define “other wood screws” and “self-tapping screws” in terms of their design characteristics and physical properties, not their principal or intended uses, as the majority suggests.
 Consider the standards promulgated by the American National Standards Institute (“ANSI“), which provide detailed, multi-page specifications on the dimensions, length, thread,